kontron/python-ipmi/README.rst

 Compatibility
 -------------

-Currently only python 2.7 is supported. conversion to support python 2/3 in progress
+Currently python 2.7 is supported.
+Python 3.x support is in beta

 Contributing
 ------------